 - Still, with the shape selected, click the ‘Drawing Tools Format’ tab again and select ‘Send to Back’ to send the figure behind the text.
 This way, the highlighted text will appear over the colored shape.

 Highlighting can be an excellent way to draw the focus of your audience.
-After going through several different ways to highlight text in PowerPoint in this short tutorial, you should be able to try out a couple of techniques to make your next presentation stand out.
+After going through several different ways to highlight text in theme PowerPoint in this short tutorial, you should be able to try out a couple of techniques to make your next presentation stand out.
 Also, you will ensure your audience walks away, understanding the main points of your PowerPoint presentation.